Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Conclusion

 \section{Conclusion}

-In response to the two problems mentioned in Section \ref{subs:objective}, our proposed method meta-learns an intermediate representation for the few-shot prediction of landslide susceptibility.
-The experiment and results clearly demonstrate the validity of (1) applying unsupervised pretraining to discover discriminative embedding space; (2) segmenting large scenarios into pieces for individual analysis; and (3) meta-learning an intermediate representation for fast adaptation to new local tasks.
+In response to the two problems mentioned in Section \ref{subs:limited generalization ability of a single model} and \ref{subs:few samples for block-wise analysis}, our proposed method meta-learns an intermediate representation for the few-shot prediction of landslide susceptibility.
+The experiment and results demonstrate the validity of (1) applying unsupervised pretraining to discover discriminative embedding space; (2) segmenting large scenarios into pieces for individual analysis; and (3) meta-learning an intermediate representation for fast adaptation to new local tasks.

-To the best of our knowledge, this study presents the first example of block-wise prediction of landslide susceptibility in a meta-learning manner.
-Considering the very small amount of samples and gradient descent updates used when adapting to a new task, the proposed architecture outperforms in terms of stability to inaccurate supervision, generalization ability, and fast adaption performance.
-This proves the validity and superiority of applying our method to large scenarios where the landslide-inducing environment is various and complex, and landslide samples are very few.
-We also summarize the limitations of our proposed method, as follows.
+This study presents the first example of a block-wise prediction of landslide susceptibility in a meta-learning manner to the best of our knowledge.
+Considering the tiny amount of samples and gradient descent updates used when adapting to a new task, the proposed architecture outperforms in terms of stability to inaccurate supervision, generalization ability, and fast adaption performance.
+It proves the validity and superiority of applying our method to large scenarios where the landslide-inducing environment is various and complex, and landslide samples are very few.
+We also summarize the limitations of our proposed method as follows.

-(1) Samples in meta-training were limited in FJ and FL, thus if possible, samples from other areas, accounting for different landslide causes, could be added into the meta-learner so as to improve the generalization ability and fast adaption ability of the intermediate model.
+(1) Samples in meta-training were limited in FJ and FL, thus if possible, samples from other areas, accounting for different landslide causes, could be added into the meta-learner to improve the generalization ability and fast adaption ability of the intermediate model.

 (2) Because many of the parameter settings, for example, the update learning rate, number of meta tasks, and number of adapting updates, are not determined automatically, but experimentally, it becomes necessary to validate the appropriate value by repeating the running of the code.